 Over the past 30 years a variety of attempts to modify the toxicity of paraquat in experimental animals have been examined.
-To date the only approach that has been shown to clearly reduce mortality in rats is purgation of the gastrointestinal tract with a diatomaceous clay (bentonite or Fuller's earth) along with a cathartic (e.g. magnesium sulphate) (Clark, 1971; Smith et al., 1974).
-Attempts to modify paraquat toxicity have been based on its known mechanism of toxicity and will be briefly discussed under the following headings: (a) prevention of absorption from the gastrointestinal tract; (b) removal from the blood stream; (c) prevention of accumulation into the lung; (d) attempts to scavenge oxygen free radicals and (e) attempts to prevent lung fibrosis.
-This aspect of paraquat toxicity has been reviewed by others see Bateman, (1987); Meredith and Vale, (1995); Jaeger et al., (1995) and section 1.3 on human poisoning in this review.
+To date the only approach that has been shown to clearly reduce mortality in rats is purgation of the gastrointestinal tract with a diatomaceous clay (bentonite or Fuller's earth) along with a cathartic (e.g., magnesium sulphate) (Clark, 1971; Smith et al., 1974).
+Attempts to modify paraguat toxicity have been based on its known mechanism of toxicity and will be briefly discussed under the following headings: (a) prevention of absorption from the gastrointestinal tract, (b) removal from the bloodstream, (c) prevention of accumulation into the lung, (d) attempts to scavenge oxygen free radicals, and (e) attempts to prevent lung fibrosis.
+This aspect of paraquat toxicity has been reviewed by others.
+See Bateman (1987), Meredith and Vale (1995), Jaeger et al. (1995), and Section 70.3 on human poisoning in this review.